The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/how-tos/working-with-assignments.md

 Code assignments will typically have an `src` directory where you will be writing your code.
 They will also have a `tests` directory with `.spec.js` test files that will automatically test your code each time you push to your repository.

+### Feedback on Coding Assignments

-You are encouraged to look at these test files as they will show you exactly how we expect to be able to use your functions. **DO NOT MODIFY THE TESTS**.
+You are encouraged to look at the `.spec.js` test files in the `tests` directory as they will show you exactly how we expect to be able to use your functions. **DO NOT MODIFY THE TESTS**.

 To run tests manually, you can use the command: